-The Company had directors' and officers' liability insurance in place throughout the financial year and up to the date of approval of the financial statements.
-By virtue of the articles of association, the Company had also provided indemnity for its directors and the secretary, which is a qualifying third party indemnity provision for the purposes of the Companies Act 2006.
+The company had directors' and officers' liability insurance in place throughout the financial year and up to the date of approval of the financial statements.
+By virtue of the articles of association, the company had also had in force during the financial year and also up to and including the date of approval of the financial statements indemnity for its directors and the company secretary, which is a qualifying third party indemnity provision for the purposes of the Companies Act 2006.